nairanikita/CSGY-6513-Big-Data-Finals-Project/README.md

 ## 4. Installation and Running the Project
 1. Clone the repository:
 2. Download the data
-3. Run both of the ipynb file,by setting the correvt path of data.
+3. Run both of the ipynb file,by setting the correct path of data.
 (Since data is too huge to upload it on github.)

 ---